krunch3r76/entropythief/README.md

 this application exposes undocumented parts of the Python API to handle specific events in a novel way and to filter providers. see the code for details (elaboration to follow).

-known (to be fixed) issues:
-once the budget has been reached, no more work is provisioned and unfinished work will be processed to completion, after which it is necessary to restart by stopping and rerunning to obtain more bits if desired.

 ```
 TO DO: UI view of log messages or other interesting network activity
 TO DO: a discussion of randomness and the difference between random bits vs random number generators.
 TO DO: further modularize/abstract view to facilitate porting and daemonization
 TO DO: windows compatible routines for named pipes (and UI)
-TO DO: adjust budget on the fly
 TO DO: detail design e.g. my original, self developed mvc model, etc
 TO DO: develop a market strategy for better rates
 TO DO: video demonstration